odysseyindia/odyssey-tours/content/english/tim/itineraries/colonial-bengal/_index.md

           17th century Jahankosha Canon, the 200 year old palace of wealthy financier Jagat Seth, Katra Mosque, Khoshbagh gardens and Kathgola, the home of a rich Jain merchant.

+          The afternoon is at leisure to relax around the hotel, or book one of the many activities available.
         date: ''
         etd: ''
         duration: ''
-  - day: 5
+  - day: 6
     item:
       - type: excursion
         url: >-
           /destinations/india/states/west-bengal/cities/murshidabad/excursions/morning-excursion-to-baranagar-and-cossimbazar/
         content: >-
-          First visit the fascinating terracotta temples at Baranagar then continue on to Cossimbazar which was once a Dutch colony and busy inland river port throughout the 18th and 19th centuries.
+          This morning you first visit the fascinating terracotta temples at Baranagar, then continue on to Cossimbazar which was once a Dutch colony and busy inland river port throughout the 18th and 19th centuries.
 During the early days of its existence, the English, Dutch and French all had factories in Cossimbazar and the town soon developed a reputation for silk, hosiery and ivory.
 A highlight is the palatial Cossimbazar Rajbari, still owned by the family which built it, and which today also houses an interesting museum.

+          The afternoon is at leisure.
         date: ''
         etd: ''
         duration: ''
-  - day: 6
+  - day: 7
     item:
       - type: city
         url: /destinations/india/states/west-bengal/cities/kolkata/
         content: >-
+          An early train takes you to the culturally rich city of Kolkata.
           Kolkata was just a tiny village some 300 years ago.
 After the East India Company made it their first base in India, Calcutta became the seat of British power in India, and developed into an economic,